Smith, Orioles strike early in 7-2 win over Diamondbacks

 Orioles: OF-DH Mark Trumbo, who is coming back from right knee surgery, has started a rehab assignment with Triple-A Norfolk.
 He’s been on the 60-day injured list since March 25 after having surgery last September.

-Diamondbacks: OF David Peralta was to serve as the designated hitter Tuesday night in the rookie-level Arizona League in his rehab from a right shoulder injury.
-Manager Torey Lovullo said Peralta could be ready to return soon.
+Diamondbacks: OF David Peralta served as the designated hitter Tuesday night in the rookie-level Arizona League in his rehab from a right shoulder injury.
+Lovullo said Peralta could be ready to return soon.
 He’s been out most of July.

 UMP KNOCK